joogps/SlideOverCard/README.md

     </a>
 </p>

-A SwiftUI card design, similar to the one used by Apple in HomeKit, AirPods and Apple Card setup, NFC scanning and more.
+A SwiftUI card design, similar to the one used by Apple in HomeKit, AirPods and Apple Card setup, NFC scanning, Wi-Fi password sharing and more.
 It is specially great for setup interactions.

 <p>
     <img alt="Clear Spaces demo" src="../assets/demo-clear-spaces.gif" height=400px>